rucin93/CSS-colors/README.md

 ```

 # DISCLAIMER
-I'm not an author of this idea.
-Following encoder with any tips is coming from Luke's blog: https://www.luke-g.com/sigbovik-golf-horse/ so any credits goes for Luke :)
+This code is fully inspired by Luke's blog: https://www.luke-g.com/sigbovik-golf-horse/